 - Combine the Pilau Masala Spice Mixture and Pan roast for a few seconds on medium heat to intensify the flavors and then grind in a mortar or a spice grinder.
 Store in an air-tight container.

-- In a large saucepan, heat ghee on medium heat, add the potatoes and brown lightly.
-Drain them from the oil and set aside.
+- In a large saucepan, heat cooking oil OR gheeon medium heat, add the potatoes and brown lightly.
+Drain them from theoil and set aside.
+(THIS STEP IS OPTIONAL)

 - In the same pot, add the onions and fry till golden brown.
 The browner your onions, the darker the pilau rice will be.

-- Add the beef and fry till brown for about 10 minutes.
-After that, add garlic, ginger and the bay leaves.
-Keep stirring for one minute.
+- Add the beef and fry till brown for about 10minutes.
+Stir regularly.

-- Proceed to add the tomatoes, salt, Pilau masala, coriander powder, chili powder and beef cube and give a few stirs.
+- Proceed to add the chopped tomatoes, salt, Pilau masala, coriander powder, chili powder, and seasoning cube and sauté once more.

-- Cover the pot and allow the tomatoes to cook for about 5 - 6 minutes or until cooked.
+- Cover the pot and allow the tomatoes to cook for about 5 - 6 minutes or until fully cooked.
 Don't forget to stir occasionally.

 - Now, add 1 cup of water, cover the pot and let the meat simmer for 15 minutes on medium heat until almost all the liquid has evaporated.